jerickjoe111/launch-school/JS229/04_object_creation_patterns.md

 ### How to create private state on each instance using the OLOO pattern

-We can assign the constructor to an IIFE that returns an object with access to the private scope formed by the closure created by the anonymous function:
+We can assign the constructor to an IIFE that returns an object with access to the private scope formed by the closure created by the object's methods:

 ```js
 const Constructor = (function() {